 What can be funded?

-You may apply for a one-off grant of up to 90,000 euros, disbursed over a period of 12 to 18 months, for projects that offer the potential to initiate a new research direction in your laboratory.
+You may apply for a one-off grant of up to 180,000 euros, disbursed over a period of 2 years, for projects that offer the potential to initiate a new research direction in your laboratory.
 The grant may be used to cover personnel and consumables, but may not be used for the remuneration of the group leader’s position.
 Applications solely for the purpose of procuring equipment and consumables will not be funded.
 Likewise, projects continuing existing work will not be considered.
 Should funding be granted, you will be required to start the project within 6 months of the date of the approval letter.

 When can you apply?

-The application deadlines are March 15 and September 15 of each year.
+The application deadlines are 15 March and 15 September of each year.
 Postmark dates apply.
-Please send your documents to the following adress:
+Please send your documents to the following address:

 Boehringer Ingelheim Stiftung

 Who may apply?

-If you wish to apply, you must fulfil the following prerequisites:
+If you wish to apply, you must fulfil the following criteria:

 - You have been leading an independent research group at an academic institution in Germany for at least 2 years.

 - You have an outstanding publishing record and can demonstrate your scientific independence by being the last and/or corresponding author of at least one published original scientific article originating from your independent research group.

 - Your proposed project offers the potential to initiate a new research direction in your laboratory.